 Sebastian Briceno is an associate in the Litigation Department and a member of the International Dispute Resolution Group.

 Mr. Briceno is an LL.M. graduate of Harvard Law School, where he was Vice-President of the Harvard International Arbitration Law Students Association and was awarded the Fondo Colombia-Harvard Scholarship.
-Mr. Briceno is both a lawyer and philosopher from Universidad de los Andes, where he participated in various publications and was teaching assistant on four different occasions.
-In addition, Mr. Briceno received a diploma degree on national and international arbitration from Bogota Chamber of Commerce and a certificate on leadership for business results from Georgetown University.
+Mr. Briceno is both a lawyer and philosopher from Universidad de los Andes, and he has participated on executive educations programs on leadership for business results at Georgetown University and national and international arbitration at Bogota’s Chamber of Commerce.

-Mr. Briceno is admitted to practice in Colombia.
+Mr. Briceno is admitted to practice in Colombia and New York.
 He is a native Spanish speaker and fluent in English.

 Education